ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 This will create an environment named ``sparkle`` that contains everything needed to run Sparkle, except LaTeX that needs to be installed manually.

-To activate the environment in the current sheel, execute:
+To activate the environment in the current shell, execute:

 .. code-block:: shell